An HI story of galaxies in Abell 2626 and beyond: Classifying morphologies

 \end{enumerate}

-We note that there are no galaxies in the third quadrant (q3), i.e. galaxies with low \amod and high \hi offset.
-This is expected since a high \hi offset would automatically cause a high \amod value.
+We note that no galaxies lie in the bottom right quadrant (q3), that is, galaxies with low \amod and high \hi offset.
+This is expected becaue a high \hi offset would automatically cause a high \amod value.